HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_cluster/managing_cluster/managing_portlets_in_cluster/index.md

 **Note:** Auto-synchronization of the web modules to each node in the cluster might not happen immediately, or at all.
 This auto-synchronization depends on how the administrator configured auto-synchronization in the deployment manager.
 So, HCL Portal cannot promise that the portlet was successfully synchronized to each node in the cluster and thus cannot automatically activate the portlet during deployment.

-1. Deploy your portlets by using either the HCL Portal Administration page or the XML configuration interface utility \(xmlaccess command\).
+1. Deploy your portlets by using either the HCL Portal Administration page or the XML configuration interface utility (`xmlaccess` command).

-2. Change to the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine directory.
+2. Change to the wp_profile_root/ConfigEngine directory.

 3. Run the following task to activate the deployed portlets and to synchronize the changes across all cluster members:

+    !!!note
-    **Note:** If you run the activate-portlets task while you are logged in to HCL Portal, you must log out and log back in before you can see the updated status for the portlets.
+        If you run the activate-portlets task while you are logged in to HCL Portal, you must log out and log back in before you can see the updated status for the portlets.

     |Operating system|Task|
     |----------------|----|